Dudssource/dd-hack-vmtranslator/readme.md

 The `vm/testdata` folder includes a few examples of valid HACK VM files.

-In order to run the assembler, the following is required:
+In order to run the translator, the following is required:

 * Golang >= v1.25.0